hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 {% endcapture %}
 {% include gallery images=imblock_softmaxmnist cols=2 caption=imcaption_softmaxmnist %}

-As illustrated above, the Softmax objective is not discriminative enough, still there's still a significant intra-class variation even on such a simple dataset as MNIST.
+As illustrated above, the Softmax objective is not discriminative enough, there's still a significant intra-class variation even on such a simple dataset as MNIST.
 So, the idea of Center Loss is to add a new regularization term to the Softmax Loss to pull the features to corresponding class centers:

 $$
 \begin{equation*}